expanse-zero/jill-blog/posts/Assuming it works.md

 One of the important things one does when designing a system, and especially an algorithm, is to discuss the assumptions of the problem.

 ## What are assumptions
 These aren't exactly a part of the need for the system, but rather are inferred from the needs, and help us reach the correct solution.
-When it comes to algorithms, these assumptions will help us to research the different solutions people have come up with over the ages, and analyse whether they fit our assumptions or not.
+When it comes to algorithms, these assumptions will help us to research the different solutions people have come up with over the ages, and analyze whether they fit our assumptions or not.

 ### An example
 For example, if we were to take the shortest path problem: